MA Art Therapy

 - a degree in the visual arts, or

-- an undergraduate degree in other related areas, such as psychology, occupational therapy, social work, nursing and have a sound current folio of artwork.
+- an undergraduate degree in other related areas, such as psychology, occupational therapy, social work, and nursing and have a sound current folio of artwork.

-You'll also need:
+You will also need:

-- around one year's full time (or equivalent) relevant work experience which may be voluntary work.
+- around one year's full time (or equivalent) relevant work experience which may be voluntary work

-- to be able to show you've got sufficient life experience and emotional maturity, as well as having the intellectual capacity, to cope with the demands of the course.
+- to be able to show you've got sufficient life experience and emotional maturity, as well as having the intellectual capacity, to cope with the demands of the course

 Experience of having undergone personal therapy is desirable (though not essential).